EagleoutIce/beamer-themes/README.md

 ![colorful-dream example image](colorful-dream/example.png)
 Another (up-to-date) example is located at [example.pdf](https://github.com/EagleoutIce/beamer-themes/blob/gh-pages/colorful-dream/example.pdf).

+I have written this variant for a university presentation i did, a full example of this theme is to be found in the [repository](https://github.com/EagleoutIce/eidi-pseudo-rep20).

 ## lucy

 This theme is located [here](./lucy) and _has_ BibLaTeX-Support.
 I've written this template for my abitur.